 Deepthi joined Watsi on September 24th, 2016.
-Five years ago, Deepthi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Deepthi's most recent donation supported Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Six years ago, Deepthi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Deepthi's most recent donation supported Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.